NIET Fellows Program 2025 - 2026

 Mapes is an instructional coach with 33 years of experience in elementary education.
 Throughout her career, she has served in diverse settings and held multiple roles, including classroom teacher, Mentor, lead teacher, and Master teacher.
 For the past six years, she has supported educators in achieving excellence and advancing student success through instructional coaching.
 Mapes earned a Bachelor of Science and a Master of Arts in Education from Ball State University and served on the inaugural Indiana Education Reform Cabinet.
 She is passionate about fostering collaborative partnerships and promoting a culture of continuous learning within educational communities.

-Jamie Claywell is an accomplished educator with over 25 years of experience across grades K-12. was most recently appointed to be the assistant principal at Hagerstown Junior-Senior High School, where she has served as a Master Teacher for the past four years.
+Jamie Claywell is an accomplished educator with over 25 years of experience across grades K-12.
+She was most recently appointed to be the assistant principal at Hagerstown Junior-Senior High School, where she has served as a Master Teacher for the past four years.
 Claywell began her career teaching first grade in St. Petersburg, Florida, and continued to teach for 15 years in the state before moving to Indiana, where she now calls home.
 Known for her commitment to professional growth, Claywell brings passion, leadership, and a results-driven mindset to every role.
 Her work reflects a belief that strong teacher leadership and teamwork can create transformative outcomes - even in the smallest school settings.

 Molly Fritz, Master Teacher, Saydel Community School District, Iowa